maximlt/guide_script_to_command_line/minimal_effort/README.md

 ## Additional notes

 - In both solutions the path of the project folder is appended to *sys.path*.
-If *parsenote* (the name of your script) is already used by another module found in the first paths of *sys.path*, `python -m parsenote` will execute that module instead of ours.
+If *parsenote* (the name) is already used by another module found in the first paths of *sys.path*, `python -m parsenote` will execute that module instead of ours.
 - Info about path configuration files found in the Python module *site.py*:
 ```
 A path configuration file is a file whose name has the form